onedr0p/cluster-template/README.md

 3. Query an internal-only subdomain from your workstation: `dig @${home-dns-server-ip} hubble.${bootstrap_cloudflare_domain}`.
 It should resolve to `${bootstrap_internal_nginx_addr}`.

->DRAFTING NOTE: Changed internal-only subdomain from `hajimari` to `hubble` as the former is no longer a default app.

 If you're having trouble with DNS be sure to check out these two GitHub Discussions: [Internal DNS](https://github.com/onedr0p/flux-cluster-template/discussions/719) and [Pod DNS resolution broken](https://github.com/onedr0p/flux-cluster-template/discussions/635).

 ### 📜 [Post installation] SSL certificates

 By default this template will deploy a wildcard certificate using the Let's Encrypt **staging environment**, which prevents you from getting rate-limited by the Let's Encrypt production servers if your cluster doesn't deploy properly (for example due to a misconfiguration).
 Once you are sure you will keep the cluster up for more than a few hours be sure to switch to the production servers as outlined in `config.yaml`.

->NIT: Instructions for switching to the production servers results in all secrets being re-encrypted, introducing many unnecessary changes that then get pushed to GitHub (unless the user realizes and intervenes).

 📍 _You will need a production certificate to reach internet-exposed applications through `cloudflared`._

 ### 🪝 [Post installation] GitHub webhook

->DRAFTING NOTE: Check that Flux reconciles every 10 minutes.

 By default Flux will check your Git repository for changes every 10 minutes.
 In order to have Flux reconcile on `git push` you must configure GitHub to send push events.